 Review Male/Female Diversity at Aquinas College Michigan

-When available, the chart below will include the male to female distribution among Aquinas College Michigan's faculty, as well as students.
+When available, the chart below will include the male to female distribution among Aquinas College Michigan's undergraduate students.

-Over 90% of the students attending Aquinas College Michigan come from within Michigan.
-This puts Aquinas College Michigan's level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,758.
+About 86.9% of the students attending Aquinas College Michigan come from within Michigan.
+This places Aquinas College Michigan at the national average and gives it a national geographic diversity ranking of #1,359.

 Research Nationwide Geographic Diversity